Leesuckm/Platformer_game/README.md

 Current situation:
 Current Map 1F
 Monster: Skull, possum, frog, bat

 Item: Pickaxe, Sword, Gun, Bomb, Ladder, Potion

 Elements to implement:
-Background and sound effects
+Background and sound effects,
-Vosmonster
+Vosmonster,
 And joystick.

 For the current test, the input method is: